RUCAIBox/LLMBox/docs/CONTRIBUTING.md

 - [docs](./docs)

 ## Tests
-Please navigate to `tests` folder to see existing test suites.

 At the moment, we have three kinds of tests: `pytest`, `isort`, and `yapf`.

+Please navigate to `tests` folder to see existing `pytest` test suites.

+Make sure to format your code with `yapf -i --style .style.cfg` and `isort` before submitting a PR.